sama9767/TrialFociMapper/README.md

 # TrialFociMapper

 ## Description
-This package retrieves and assigns therapeutic focI to clinical trials from ClinicalTrials.gov and EU Clinical Trials Register (EUCTR).
+This package retrieves and assigns therapeutic foci to clinical trials from ClinicalTrials.gov and the EU Clinical Trials Register (EUCTR).

 ### ClinicalTrials.gov